Relay Controllers Vs PLC Controllers – An Insight into their Circuitry

 Figure 2: Direct control system

 In the direct control system, the input devices directly control the output devices.
-For example, as shown in the figure, the pushbutton PB1 directly controls the solenoid Y1 (See circuit 1) for obtaining the forward motion of the cylinder.
-And the sensor S2 directly controls the solenoid Y2 (See circuit 2) for obtaining the automatic return motion of the cylinder.
+For example, as shown in the figure, the pushbutton PB1 directly controls the solenoid Y1 (See circuit 1) to obtain the forward motion of the cylinder.
+The sensor S2 directly controls the solenoid Y2 (See circuit 2) to obtain the automatic return motion of the cylinder.
 Direct control systems are rarely used in applications, as the lowly-rated input devices may be incapable of switching the current drawn by the output devices.
 A complex system needs a controller, like a relay controller or a PLC controller, to take care of the current switching requirements of the control system.

 Relay-based Control System